 However, you may be due a paid notice period from your client if they end the contract early, or a sum of money may be owed to you on early termination as compensation (often referred to in freelancing circles as a kill fee).

 A contract is any agreement with two or more parties, that can be written (on paper or e-mail), oral, implied or a combination of these.
-A written contract will still be usually binding even if you haven’t signed it – if you are working on the project or assignment (as you have ‘accepted’ the terms of the agreement by beginning work).
+A written contract will still be usually binding even if you haven’t signed it – if you’re working on the project or assignment (as you’ve ‘accepted’ the terms of the agreement by beginning work).

-Some freelancers and employers don’t like a written contract of any description but we would recommend it to ensure clarity of what has been agreed so there can be no confusion or disputes later.
-If you don’t have a written contract then it can be more complicated to enforce the rights contained within the agreement.
+Some freelancers and employers don’t like a written contract of any description, but we would recommend it to ensure clarity of what has been agreed so there’s no confusion or dispute later.
+If you don’t have a written contract, it can be more complicated to enforce the rights contained within the agreement.

 The main elements of a valid contract for services (that the self-employed have) are:

-Assuming you are a genuine freelancer/contractor (see our guide to determining your employment status here) and not a worker or employee, then there are no legal minimum notice periods you or your client need to provide each other to terminate the contract early, or at its natural end.
+Assuming you are a genuine freelancer/contractor (see our guide to determining your employment status here) and not a worker or employee, there are no legal minimum notice periods you or your client need to provide each other to terminate the contract early, or at its natural end.

-If you have notice rights then these should be written down in any agreement between yourself and the client (including third parties, e.g. Recruitment Agencies).
+If you have notice rights, these should be written down in any agreement between yourself and the client (including third parties, e.g. Recruitment Agencies).

 The contract should clearly set out the way in which termination will be handled and ideally should allow that either party can terminate the agreement immediately or with notice, whether a breach of contract has occurred or not.

-With regard to notice periods, if you have a written agreement, then:
+With regard to notice periods, if you have a written agreement:

 Some industries have, as common clauses, “cancellation rights” that allow the contractor to be paid a sum if the agreement is cancelled at short notice by the client before it starts (but these must be agreed between both parties to the contract).

-If your contract has been ended in a way the agreement does not allow, then your client may be in breach of contract and you may be able to sue for damages.
+If your contract has been ended in a way the agreement doesn’t allow, your client may be in breach of contract and you may be able to sue for damages.
 This area of the law is complicated and you would need to take advice from a qualified person to understand whether you can make a claim for the full value of the contract or alleged loss, or you need to mitigate your losses.
-There are also are different categories of damages whether you are making or defending a claim for breach of contract.
+There are also different categories of damages whether you’re making or defending a claim for breach of contract.